jcaillon/valet/tests.d/1107-self-document/results.approved.md

 >   `io::invokef5 false 0 false '' mycommand && myvar="${RETURNED_VALUE}"`
 >   than doing:
 >   `myvar="$(mycommand)".`
-> - On linux, it is slighly faster (but it might be slower if you don't have SSD?).
+> - On linux, it is slightly faster (but it might be slower if you don't have SSD?).
 > - On linux, you can use a tmpfs directory for massive gains over subshells.